imgbot/Imgbot/Docs/contributing.md

-All the code for Imgbot is available on GitHub.
-We will gladly accept contributions for the service, the website, and the documentation.
-If you are unsure what to work on, but still want to contribute you can look for an [existing issue](https://github.com/dabutvin/Imgbot/issues) in the repo.

 The following is where you can find out how to get set up to run locally as well as detailed information on exactly how Imgbot works.

 ### Imgbot Service